AditiNankar/class_project_4/README.md

 2. How does the redshift distribution vary among these objects, and what does it reveal about their nature?
 3. Which spectral characteristics contribute most to accurate classification?
 4. Are there spatial clustering patterns in the distribution of these objects?
-5. What emission lines provide the strongest indicators for classification?
-6. How does classification accuracy change with different feature selection techniques?
+5. How does classification accuracy change with different feature selection techniques?

 ## **7. Challenges and Solutions**
 - **Class Imbalance**: Addressed using resampling techniques like SMOTE to balance dataset representation.